An introduction to Social Policy

 The United States is sometimes described as a ‘liberal' welfare regime, in the sense that it represents individualism, laissez-faire, residualism and a punitive view of poverty.
 These issues often seem to dominate US debates on welfare: examples are the introduction of 'workfare', the exclusion of long-term benefit dependents, and the criticism of the 'underclass'.

 The provision of social protection in China is a mix of incomplete systems: they include social assistance, partial social insurance and welfare services.
 Social insurance varies by occupation and location.
-Social assistance offers a Minimum Subsistence Guarantee, but despite its extension to rural areas there are still gaps.
+Social assistance offers a Minimum Livelihood Guarantee (dibao).
+In principle, dibao extends throughout urban China, but in practice its operation and administration vary locally.
+There has been some extension to rural areas, but there are still gaps.
 The provision of welfare is localised and often inconsistent and liable to subversion through mismanagement, corruption or simply being ignored.

 "There is not one welfare state", Ringen and Ngok argue, "but many and radically different ones".
 In South East Asia there are several states which have been described as 'developmental', giving priority to economic development through strong state intervention.
 In the authors' view, China does not fit the pattern well.
 Social protection has been introduced unevenly and late; there is no consistent pattern; the pattern of development has been restricted and conservative, rather than being taken as an instrumental aspect of development.
 They describe the system as fragmented, "limited and defensive in both ambition and practice."